BessieChen/Coursera_Deep_Learning/README.md

 * Implement forward and backward propagation

 ### Building your Deep Neural Network: Step by Step
-* Use non-linear units like ReLU to improve your model
+* Use non-linear units like ReLU to improve my model
 * Build a deeper neural network (with more than 1 hidden layer)
 * Implement an easy-to-use neural network class

 ### Deep Neural Network for Image Classification: Application
 I used the functions I have implemented in the previous assignment to build a deep network, and apply it to cat vs non-cat classification.
 Hopefully, there is an improvement in accuracy relative to my previous logistic regression implementation.
 * Build and apply a deep neural network to supervised learning.

 ### Initialization
 It shows how a well chosen initialization can: